 - Constantly improved by Google

-- Compatibility issues (This is the main reason why many avoid Chromebooks- they don’t run many programs that exist.
+- Compatibility issues (This is the main reason why many avoid them- they don’t run many programs that exist.
 You’ll need to either use Google’s apps as a substitute, or you can dual boot with Linux.
-Most of the programs are actually web apps such as Google Hangouts in place of Skype, or Google Docs instead of MS Word)
+Most of the programs are actually web apps such as Google Hangouts in place of Skype (although Skype now has a web-based version that works), or Google Docs instead of MS Word)

 - Low quality builds (A budget laptop comes with a budget piece of plastic.
 Chromebooks are fragile and the majority of them consist of just plain plastic.
 The keyboard and trackpad may be difficult, clumsy, or simply cheap)

-- No internet = $200 digital wallpaper (Another main drawback is that without an internet connection, Chromebooks can’t really do much, if anything.
-Since the majority of programs that run on a Chromebook are web apps which require an internet connection, you definitely need to always have a WiFi connection.
+- No internet = $200 digital wallpaper (Another main drawback is that without an internet connection, they can’t really do much if anything.
+Since the majority of programs that run on one are web apps which require an internet connection, you definitely need to always have a WiFi connection.
 Google is working on this to make more apps available offline)

 - Small hard drive space (If you have a lot of media to store, you’ll need to buy SD cards.
-Most Chromebooks come with only 16 or 32GB of SSD memory)
+Most models come with only 16 or 32GB of SSD memory)

 - No Ethernet ports (You can only connect to the internet via 3G or WiFi)

-- File compatibility (Chrome OS doesn’t support a lot of common file types, such as .wmp, mp3, mp4, etc.)
+- File compatibility (Chrome OS doesn’t support a lot of common file types, such as .wmp, mp3, mp4, etc. but it does have a file explorer that does support many popular formats)

-- Game support is poor (Chromebooks aren’t really made for heavy gaming other than light web-based games, nor do they offer the compatibility)
+- Game support is poor (They aren’t really made for heavy gaming other than light web-based games, nor do they offer the compatibility)

 - No support for common programs (You can’t install many popular programs such as MS Office, you’re forced to use Google’s apps)